stratum-mining/sv2-spec/05-Mining-Protocol.md

 +-------------+-----------+--------------------------------------------------------------------------------------------+
 ```

-If a proxy is operating in channel aggregating mode (translating downstream channels into aggregated extended upstream channels), it MUST send an `UpdateChannel` message when it receives `CloseChannel` or connection closure from a downstream connection.
+If a proxy is operating in channel aggregating mode (translating downstream channels into aggregated extended upstream channels), it must send an `UpdateChannel` message when it receives `CloseChannel` or connection closure from a downstream connection.
-In general, proxy servers MUST keep the upstream node notified about the real state of the downstream channels.
+In general, proxy servers must keep the upstream node notified about the real state of the downstream channels.

 ### 5.3.10 `SetExtranoncePrefix` (Server -> Client)